NikolaBWeb/major-flutter-projects/neuroblast_dashboard/README.md

 ## Project Structure

 The main application code is located in the `lib` directory.
-Key files include:
+Key files and directories include:

+- `main.dart`: Entry point for the application.
+- `providers/`: Contains state management providers.
+- `screens/`: Contains all screen widgets for the application.
+- `widgets/`: Contains reusable UI components.
+- `models/`: Defines data models used in the app.

+### Key Files

+#### main.dart

 ## Dependencies